ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 - Great definitions with examples from Mozilla on call, apply, and bind
 - TL;DR overview of the three functions from codeplanet
 - An in depth walkthrough by JavascriptIsSexy on all three essential methods

+### Questions
+- What is an area in your own code where you could utilize call/apply?
+What about bind?
+- If this is set to null or undefined for call or apply, what this object does the function operate on?
+- What is the key difference between call and apply?

+### Conclusion
+TBD